High-speed bus for precision braking

 Nearly every automobile manufacturer is tinkering with some form of self-driving technology, and the first rounds of real-world testing have made headlines throughout the industry.
 For agricultural vehicles, on the other hand, autonomous driving technology is already a well-established reality.
 As a modern tractor moves across the field, it is often steered by the implement it is towing – requiring the driver to do no more than supervise the process.
 A potato harvester, for example, detects the ridges in the field with integrated sensors and sends commands to the tractor so that it follows them automatically without any steering on the part of the driver.

 The harvester also calculates how fast it needs to move in order to optimize its capacity utilization and passes this information on to the tractor.
+The speed of the entire assembly is automatically adjusted according to the implement's current rate of production .
 This is all made possible by a standard called Tractor Implement Management (TIM) developed by the Agricultural Industry Electronics Foundation (AEF).

 High-performance fieldbus essential

 The TIM standard currently defines ISOBUS as the communication infrastructure for exchanging commands between tractor and implement.
 This allows implements to control certain tractor functions, such as the power take-off, linkage system, driving speed, steering angle and hydraulic valves.
 The advantages for the farmer are clear.
 Intelligent equipment automatically finds the most efficient way to complete its tasks, leaving considerably less work for the driver .

 Faced with ever-increasing requirements, the CAN-based ISOBUS system has reached the limits of its potential.
 The situation is not made any easier by the fact that a growing number of manufacturers are installing distributed electric drive technology in heavy equipment and agricultural vehicles.
 To alleviate the performance bottleneck, the AEF is currently working on a high-speed ISOBUS based on standard Ethernet.